casualuser/compound-angular/README.md

 Coangular is a Compound and Angular crossbreed of Yo (Yeoman) and Compound generators for a hybrid MVC-MVVM workflow & fullstack.

-Our goal is to use underlying these projects as-is and perhaps monkey patching code if necessary.
+Our goal is to use these underlying projects as-is, and perhaps monkey patching code if necessary, in order to get a hybrid stack rolling.

 ## Project Setup